eng-mohamed-eldeeb/Book_list_ES6/README.md

 > This site contans
 >- An add form that adds the books
 >- A remove button that is attached to each list item removs the book from the list
+>- There is a date and time at the buttom of the page

 ![screenshot](./img/Screenshot.png)